ketsia0623/learning-JAVA/README.md

 ## DEFINITIONS LEARNED
 - Java Virtual Machine(JVM) is responsible for the hardware- and operating system-independence of the Java SE platform, the small size of compiled code (bytecodes), and platform security.

--

 ## Section 1: JAVA Basics

 ## 1.1 Scope of Variables
-- Scope of a variable: Section of program where the variable is visible
+Scope of a variable: Section of program where the variable is visible
     - scope of a variable is determined when at compile time(not run time)

 TYPES:
 - Class-level scope
     - Class-level variable
         - ^ variables a.k.a. fields, are declared inside a class and not in any methods
         - Accessible from anywhere within the class, also maybe from outside depending on the modifier in place
             ![alt text](image.png)
 - Method-Level Scope
     - method-level variable
         - declared inside our method, a.k.a. local variable.
 Visible to the method declarations, until the method returns.
         - declared as part of the method signature and initialized when method is invoked
 - Block-Level Scope
     - defined by a pair or curly brackers
     - Can only be accessed from its declaration until the end of the curly brackets, and is not accessible to code outside the curly bracket block
-    ** To know in Java: Variable declarations are bound to their scope, and you cannot redeclare a variable in the same scope. **
+    *To know in Java: Variable declarations are bound to their scope, and you cannot redeclare a variable in the same scope.*

 ## 1.2 Structure of a Java Class
-- Class Declaration:
+**Class Declaration**
 - Modifiers
 - the class keyword
 - the class name
 - If any, name of superclass
 - If any, list of interfaces implemented by class, preceded by implements keyword
 - the class body, surrounded by { }
     ![alt text](image-1.png)

-- Field Declaration:
+**Field Declaration**
 - If any to specify, modifiers
 - type of field
 - name of field
 - `int myField = 4;`

-- Method Declaration:
+**Method Declaration**
 - Modifiers
 - the return type, or void if none
 - the method name
 - list of input parameters, preceded by their data type
 - If any, an exception list
 - the method body, surrounded by { }
 - `void myMethod() {`
     `// do something`
     `}`

-- Constructor Declaration:
+**Constructor Declaration**
-    - Constructors are used to create objects from the class blueprint
+Constructors are used to create objects from the class blueprint
 - look like method declarations, except that they use the name of the class. and have no return type
     - Modifiers
     - list of input parameters, preceded by their data type
     - If any, an exception list
     - the constructor body

-## 1.3
+## 1.3 Main Method
 Application Requirements:
 - A class with a public scope modifier
 - Must have a method in the format:
     - `public static void main(String...args) { // code goes here}`
     - `public static void main(String[] args) { // code goes here}`

-** Identifiers in JAVA are case-sensitive **
+*Identifiers in JAVA are case-sensitive*
 - The javac compiler consumes source code and produces bytecode

 ## 1.4 Importing packages